linuxmint/xreader/help/C/xreader.md

 To close a document, choose File Close.

-If the window is the last atril window open, the application exits.
+If the window is the last xreader window open, the application exits.

 List of Keyboard Shortcuts
 ==========================

-Below is a table of all shortcuts present in atril:
+Below is a table of all shortcuts present in xreader:

 +-----------------------+---------------------------+